AzureOrange404/DangerousWiki/docs/guides/beginning/boot.md

 ---
 layout: beginning
-title: How To Display
+title: How To Begin
-description: Connection and Port Usage
+description: Boot from a USB Device
 light_mode: false
 ---

 # How to boot from a USB Device?
 _by @kerrz_

-Change boot sequence on Raspberry Pi 4.
+## Change boot sequence on Raspberry Pi 4
 `Boot first USB, if no USB present, boot from SD card`

-On your PC:
+## On your PC:
 Insert an empty SD card (or one that is ok to be overwritten) and Open Raspberry Pi Imager.
 1. Choose OS > Misc utility images > Bootloader > USB Boot
 2. Storage > select your SD card (to be overwritten)